Góra Kalwaria: History

 The village of Góra already existed in the 13th century.
-It was a private village of Polish nobility, administratively located in the Czersk County in the Masovian Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a private village of Polish nobility, administratively located in the Czersk County in the Masovian Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 Completely destroyed during a Swedish occupation known as the Deluge, in 1666, it became the property of Stefan Wierzbowski, Bishop of Poznań, who decided to found a new town on the ruins.
 His plan was to build a calvary — a religious center dedicated to passion plays and services, which was popular in the early modern Poland.
 He was encouraged by the fact that the local landscape resembled that of the Holy Land.
+Bishop was supported in his work by Stanislaus Papczyński.

 In 1670, the town was renamed Nowa Jerozolima, granted city rights and construction work kicked off.
 The urban design was based on medieval maps of Jerusalem, and the street grid formed a Latin cross.
 The bishop invited Dominican, Bernardine and Piarist orders to settle in the town, which soon became dotted with monasteries, churches, chapels and passion paths (such as stations of the Cross).
 The town was supposed to be a purely Christian one and Jews were not allowed to settle there.

-After Bishop Wierzbowski's death the decline of the town began.
-Many churches and chapels were pulled down, and in the years 1883–1919 the town was deprived of city rights.
+After Bishop Wierzbowski's death and the Partitions of Poland the decline of the town began.
+Many churches and chapels were pulled down, and in the years 1883–1919 Góra Kalwaria was deprived of town rights.

 In the early 19th century, the ban on Jewish settlement was lifted and afterwards Jews became the predominant group in the town, also due to their expulsion from Russia (see Pale of Settlement).
 Góra Kalwaria then became one of the major centers of Hasidic Judaism and home to the Ger dynasty.